18 Years Ago: George Strait Hits No. 1 With ‘Carrying Your Love With Me’

-17 years ago today (July 19, 1997) was a day of celebration for George Strait.
-That day the singer landed in the No. 1 spot with his song, ‘Carrying Your Love With Me.’
+Eighteen years ago today (July 19, 1997) was a day of celebration for George Strait.
+On that day, the singer landed in the No. 1 spot with his song “Carrying Your Love With Me.”

-The song was the title track of his 16th studio album, and was also its first single.
-Written by Steve Bogard and Jeff Stevens, the tune stayed at the top of the charts for four consecutive weeks.
+The tune was the title track of Strait’s 16th studio album and was also its first single.
+Written by Steve Bogard and Jeff Stevens, the song stayed at the top of the charts for four consecutive weeks.

-Strait sang the lyrics, including “I’m carrying your love with me / West Virginia down to Tennessee / I’ll be movin’ with the good Lord’s speed / Carrying your love with me,” in a video — his first video since ‘Check Yes or No,’ which hit No. 1 in 1995, and his last until ‘Write This Down’ in 1999.
+Strait even sang the lyrics, including “I’m carrying your love with me / West Virginia down to Tennessee / I’ll be movin’ with the good Lord’s speed / Carrying your love with me,” in a video — his first music video since “Check Yes or No,” which hit No. 1 in 1995, and his last until “Write This Down” in 1999.

 The Texan liked the song so much that he included it on several of his compilation albums, including Latest Greatest Straitest Hits in 2000, 2004′s 50 Number Ones and 2011′s Icon 2.
 The tune also helped Strait earn both the ACM Award and CMA Award for Album of the Year in 1997.

 Strait frequently performed “Carrying Your Love With Me” during his farewell The Cowboy Rides Away Tour.